What Are Coupled Human-Environment Systems?

 To help us visualize and understand systems, it is often helpful to use a systems diagram.
 A systems diagram displays the system’s components and the interactions between them.
 In a systems diagram, we put short descriptive phrases (not sentences) in boxes to represent the components that make up the system.
 Interactions between the components are often symbolized by arrows pointing in a logical direction.
 Sometimes we also place single words or short phrases along the arrows to explain the nature of these interactions.

-Here is a very simple systems diagram showing a human-environment system in which humans and the environment both impact each other:
+Here is an oversimplified systems diagram showing a human-environment system in which humans and the environment both impact each other:

-Now that we have some a basic familiarity with systems, let’s take a closer look at the concept of human-environment systems.
+The systems diagram above is far too simple to illustrate how humans and the environment interact with each other.
+Let’s take a closer look at the concept of human-environment systems.
 This concept is developed very well in Gerry Marten’s online textbook Human Ecology.
-This textbook has excellent discussions of other aspects of human-environment systems that could serve as a helpful resource for you if you need it.
+This textbook has excellent systems diagrams and discussions of other aspects of human-environment systems that could serve as a helpful resource for you if you need it.

 Reading Assignment: "What is Human Ecology?"